Air Force beats South Alabama 45-21 in Arizona Bowl

 Davis threw for 245 yards and a touchdown, but also had an interception and lost a fumble.
 Magee had five catches for 154 yards.

+''I told the kids in the locker room that we've been a Division I program for four years and we're not where you want to be yet,'' South Alabama coach Joey Jones said ''But they pushed the cart way up the hill today.''

+South Alabama landed the first blows by hitting a few long passes.

-Davis hit Chris Lewis on a 51-yard pass to set up Dami Ayoola's 2-yard TD run.
+Davis followed his opening TD throwing by hitting Chris Lewis on a 51-yard pass to set up Dami Ayoola's 2-yard TD run.
 Davis next found Magee on a 37-yard pass, then scored himself on a 4-yard run that put the Jaguars up 21-3.

 South Alabama also seemed to have the combination for stopping Air Force's tricky triple-option, the Falcons to a pair of field goals into the second quarter.

+''They shocked us to a degree,'' Air Force coach Troy Calhoun said. ''No matter how well you try to prepare, their speed in the open field and their defensive front knocked us on our heels a little, too.''

-Air Force finally unlocked its option late in the half.
+Air Force finally unlocked its option late in the half after hitting a couple of mid-range passes.
 Ronald Cleveland scored on 14-yard run , then Owens on a 2-yard run after Santo Coppola returned Davis' fumble to 1-yard line.

 Once down 21-3, Air Force found itself at halftime after converting the 2-point conversion .